chauhanr/go-building-blocks/routines/readme.md

 #### Blocking of channels

-By default the channels are synchronous and unbuffered: which means that the sender and receiver but must be read to send and receive. **Both sides are blocked util both are read to send and receive**
+By default the channels are synchronous and unbuffered: which means that the sender and receiver but must be read to send and receive. **Both sides are blocked until both are read to send and receive**

 * A send operation is blocked until a receiver is available for the same channel.
 This is because a message sent on the channel is enough to fill it up and a the sender blocks until the receiver can consume the first message.
-* A receiver blocks on the channel util the sender is ready and there is a value to consume from the channel.
+* A receiver blocks on the channel until the sender is ready and there is a value to consume from the channel.

 Unbuffered channels make a perfect tool for synchronizing multiple go routines.

 * **Pattern 1: Unbuffered Channel Go Routine Pattern** - using an unbuffered channel as a communication link between two go routines the sender immediately blocks as soon as the first message is sent on the channel.
 The pattern can be seen in the routine_chan_usage_patterns_test.go under the TestUnbufferedChannelPattern test case.

 * **Pattern 2: Buffered Synchronous Channel Pattern** - In the buffered asynchronous pattern of communication channel has a buffer size and will accept value from the sender in a non blocking mode till the buffer is full.
 As soon as the buffer fills up the sender is blocked.
-This pattern is often used to make the first pattern more scalable.This pattern can be seen in the TestAsyncChannelsWithBufferPattern in the routine_chan_usage_patterns_test.go test file.
+This pattern is often used to make the first pattern.
+This pattern can be seen in the TestAsyncChannelsWithBufferPattern in the routine_chan_usage_patterns_test.go test file.

 * **Pattern 3: [Semaphore] Using channels as output pipe** - This pattern is used to put a algorithm that is processing intensive into its own routine and passing a channel to it. the output of the function is returned back to the calling method using a channel.
 The channel is then read from the calling method which blocks till the routine returns.
 The pattern can be seen in the TestChannelAsOutputRoutine test case in the routine_chan_usage_patterns_test.go file.
 This Pattern is a semaphore pattern.